Have you ever wanted to redirect website users when they login to a specific page?

 In Drupal this can be easily done using a destination parameter:

-[If you want to know the what page node is simply edit the page and the node will show up in the URL bar]
+To find out the node number of the page you are directing users to, simply edit the page and the node will show up in the URL bar.

 You can also redirect to CiviCRM pages with a bit of extra work.
 CiviCRM adds other parameters into the url, so we need to rewrite those parameters as HTML so that they can be followed.
 So if you want to redirect to a contribution page, the ? needs to be rewritten as %3F and the & as %26